-Our favorite local dining attractions:
+Our favorite local dining attractions (names connect to website):

 Mostly staying West of 280, all available via country roads).

-At the bottom of the hill.
+At the bottom of the hill and walkable (the return is invigorating).

-In Ladera Shopping Center.
+In Ladera Shopping Center on Alpine Road.

 Locally owned, best carnitas in town, and the owner, Don Pilar, is also a renowned Tequila distiller. https://www.donpilar.com/